Rubio says Iran must give up nuclear enrichment in any deal with US

 “If Iran wants a civil nuclear programme, they can have one just like many other countries can have one, and that is they import enriched material,” Rubio said in a podcast interview with journalist Bari Weiss.

 But Iran has long refused to give up its ability to enrich uranium.
-President Donald Trump, in his first term, pulled the US out of an Obama-era nuclear deal focused on monitoring to ensure Iran did not move toward weapons-grade enrichment.
+President Donald Trump in his first term pulled the US out of a Obama-era nuclear deal focused on monitoring to ensure Iran did not move toward weapons-grade enrichment.

 In the first months of his second term, Trump opened talks that he says will get a tougher agreement on Iran’s nuclear programme, with a second round of negotiations held Saturday and technical-level talks expected this weekend.